soulwing/pinject/README.md

 other converters, which is useful when converting compound types.

 Every converter has a name.
-The names of the converters included with extension are set to the fully qualified converter class name.
+The names of the converters included with Pinject are set to the fully qualified converter class name.
 You can request that an injection point use a specific converter (by name) using the `converter` attribute of the `@Property` qualifier.
 This is useful if you want to override one of the built-in converters in some specific case(s).